 \section{Conclusion}

-In summary, we propose \method{}, a flexible test-time planning framework that leverages a pretrained diffusion planner through a bi-level trajectory sampling process without training.
-By balancing trajectory diversity and gradient-guided refinement through a branching structure of sampled trajectories, our method addresses key limitations of conventional test-time guided planning.
+In summary, we propose \method{}, a flexible test-time planning framework that leverages a pretrained diffusion planner via a bi-level trajectory-sampling process without training.
+By balancing trajectory diversity and gradient-guided refinement via a branching structure of sampled trajectories, our method addresses key limitations of conventional test-time-guided planning.
 Empirical results across both structured and compositional manipulation tasks demonstrate consistent performance gains over existing baselines, particularly in scenarios that demand out-of-distribution generalization.
-Our experiments also highlight the robustness of the framework in handling non-convex, multi-objective guidance and non-differentiable constraint problems, where na\"ive gradient guided methods often fail. \paragraph{Limitation and Future Work.}{ While \method{} outperforms existing planning approaches in the suite of challenging test-time control tasks, our bi-level trajectory generation process introduces additional computational cost due to the expanded search in trajectory space and the pairwise trajectory distance calculation.
+Our experiments also highlight the robustness of the framework in handling non-convex, multi-objective guidance and non-differentiable constraint problems, where na\"ive gradient guided methods often fail. \paragraph{Limitation and Future Work.}{ While \method{} outperforms existing planning approaches across a suite of challenging test-time control tasks, our bi-level trajectory generation process incurs additional computational cost due to the expanded search in trajectory space and the pairwise trajectory distance calculations.
 We analyze the additional computational time required for the two \pnp{} tasks and the \pnwp{} task in \cref{appendix:time_cost}.
 Future work may explore more efficient search strategies or learned priors to reduce overhead while ensuring sufficient exploration and preserving planning performance. }